keif/keif.github.io/src/data/blog/2025-10-18-modernizing-pointwithme.md

 ## The Fork and First Modernization (November 2023)

-When I initially forked the project, I focused on getting it up to modern React standards:
+First pass focused on modern React standards:

-**November 2023 Updates:**
+**November 2023 updates:**

-- **React 18.2.0**: Migrated from React 16.9 to take advantage of concurrent features and automatic batching
+- **React 18.2.0** — Migrated from 16.9 for concurrent features and automatic batching
-- **Firebase 10.5.2**: Updated from Firebase 6.4, requiring API pattern changes throughout
+- **Firebase 10.5.2** — Jumped from 6.4, requiring API changes throughout
-- **Code Quality**: Refactored components, improved error handling, enhanced type safety
+- **Code Quality** — Refactored components, better error handling, type safety
-- **Testing**: Updated test suite for new React and Firebase APIs
+- **Testing** — Updated test suite for new React and Firebase APIs

-These changes brought the project into 2023 standards, but there was still more work to do.
-The build tooling (Create React App), UI framework (Semantic UI), and dependencies (moment.js) were all ripe for replacement.
+This brought it into 2023 standards.
+But Create React App, Semantic UI, and moment.js were still begging to be replaced.

 ## The October 2025 Comprehensive Refresh